vitalishapovalov/media-devices-util/README.md

 </div>
 <br />

 What is this package for?
-To get info about available media devices, so it can be passed then to other programs (e.g. use with `ffmpeg`, to provide input).
+To get info about available media devices and work with them.
+You can:
+- list available devices
+- get default devices
+- get audio/video/screen permissions (`mac`)
+- request for audio/video/screen permissions (`mac`)

 ## How to use it